Personal legal advice

 Next month (April 2017) sees the introduction of a new inheritance tax allowance that is going to significantly improve the tax position of many...

-A family have won their legal battle to overturn their brother’s Will after it was found that the deceased, David Poole, did not know and approve...
+In August 2016, a family won their legal battle to overturn their brother’s will after it was found that the deceased, David Poole, did not know...

 A costly reminder to make sure your affairs are in order

-A woman has won her legal battle to stop her partner’s share in their property passing to his estranged wife.
+In February 2016, a woman won her legal battle to stop her partner’s share in their property passing to his estranged wife, but the matter did not...

 Planning ahead with a Lasting Power of Attorney